BabyBoySnow/SnowVision/README.md

 ### For Replugged (Coming Soon)

-Support for Replugged is currently in development.
-Stay tuned for updates!
+Support for Replugged is not possible due to this being a fork and writing changes on top of the original code. if you're using replugged but would like to use this fork I'd recommened switching to [Vencord](https://vencord.dev/)

 ## Building from source